tsung-wei-huang/ece556/PA2/README.md

 ~$ ./checker/checker_linux benchmark_name_only [your output file name]
 ```

-For example, assume you want to verity the benchmark `ami33`:
+For example, assume you want to verify the benchmark `ami33`:

 ```bash
 ~$ ls